Thomas Galligan

 Thomas Galligan (born 15 September 1996) is an Irish Gaelic footballer who plays for the Cavan county team.
 He plays his club football with Lacken.

 Playing career

 College

 Galligan went to school at St Patrick's College in Cavan.
 Galligan starred in the 2015 season as St Pat's reached their first MacRory Cup final since 1975.
 On 17 March 2015, Galligan started in midfield in the final against St Patrick's Academy, Dungannon.
-Galligan scored 2 points in a 2-12 to 0-8 win.
+Galligan scored two points as Cavan were winners by 2–12 to 0–8.
 He also received the man of the match award.
 Galligan played in the Hogan Cup semi-final against PBS Chorca Dhuibhne, where St Pat's suffered a three-point loss.

 Club

 Galligan has played with Lacken from a young age.
 He has yet to win a championship medal at senior level.

 Inter-county

 Minor and under-21

 Galligan represented Cavan at minor and under-21 level, but had little success at either grade.